-Ever after Gatys \etal \cite{gatys2016image} put forward Neural Style Transfer, using deep learning methods for transferring the style of the content image has become popular.
-Photorealistic style transfer methods \cite{li2017universal,li2018closed} are developed besides arbitrary style transfer methods \cite{huang2017arbitrary,deng2020arbitrary,huang2023quantart,an2021artflow,li2019learning} which are not ideal for producing a photorealistic output as they normally fail to keep the content image's spatial details or take up huge computation cost.
 Early photorealistic style transfer methods \cite{li2017universal,li2018closed,yoo2019photorealistic} had an unsatisfying performance as their output demonstrated distortion and unwanted artifacts.
 Meanwhile, the processing speed and memory cost have severely limited their availability.
 Performing deterministic color mapping can be one possible solution for dealing with artifacts.
-The filter-based methods \cite{hu2018exposure,ke2022harmonizer} lack the ability to generalize to complex color transformation due to the inherent limitation of filters.
-The LUT-based methods \cite{xia2020joint,lin2023adacm} face the problem that LUTs have a large number of parameters that are hard to optimize which leads them to propose their own way to bypass directly predicting the LUTs.
-Ke \etal \cite{ke2023neural} proposed a 2-stage color mapping procedure that enables fast style change.
-However, these methods still have suboptimal results and require a pair-wise dataset for training while limiting their application to images and videos.
+The filter-based methods \cite{hu2018exposure,ke2022harmonizer} lack the ability to generalize complex color transformation due to filter limitations.
+In contrast, LUT-based methods \cite{xia2020joint,lin2023adacm} introduce another challenge: LUTs contain a large number of parameters, making them difficult to optimize.
+To circumvent this, some approaches propose alternatives to directly predicting LUTs.
+For example, Ke \etal \cite{ke2023neural} introduced a two-stage color mapping process that enables faster style transfer.
+While promising, these methods still deliver suboptimal results and rely on pair-wise datasets for training, which restricts their application to images and videos.
 When it comes to video style transfer, additional constraints are typically required to ensure temporal coherence and consistency across frames, complicating the process further \cite{ruder2018artistic,chen2017coherent,huang2017real,deng2021arbitrary,xia2021real}.

-To this end, we propose Instant Photorealistic Style Transfer (IPST) which can perform style transformation on the super-resolution inputs in real-time, without any training dataset needed extra constraints imposed, and produce comparative results, if not better, against state-of-the-art methods.
-When dealing with the style transferring task of multi-frame inputs, like video and multi-view stereo tasks, IPST performs the transformation of the whole frames by only training on the first frame.
-Due to our lightweight style net, we can perform inference on the remaining frames in a matter of milliseconds.
-Our model also expresses multi-view consistency which enables its application in multi-view style transfer tasks like NeRF.
+To this end, we propose Universal Photorealistic Style Transfer (UPST) which can perform style transfer on the high-resolution inputs in real-time, without any training dataset needed or extra constraints imposed, and produce comparative results, if not better, against state-of-the-art methods.
+Our contributions are as follows: